 The Neuroradiology Fellowship at Mallinckrodt Institute of Radiology (MIR) is a comprehensive training program designed to prepare fellows to enter either academic or private practice.
 Under the supervision of subspecialty-trained neuroradiology faculty, fellows gain expertise in all aspects of adult and pediatric clinical neuroradiology, including brain, spine, head/neck and neurovascular imaging.
 There is ample opportunity to gain experience in spinal and angiographic procedures and the neuroradiology section has a strong background in incorporating new technologies into clinical care.
 Fellows learn about emerging research and translational imaging techniques from leaders in their fields, including resting-state fMRI, diffusion tensor imaging, dementia imaging, and vessel wall imaging.
 Fellows investigate an aspect of neuroradiology through mentored scholarly projects chosen from neuroradiology education, clinical research or basic science research.
 Principles of physician wellness are promoted by fostering a collegial work environment, providing academic time to pursue scholarly interests and creating a schedule that balances clinical work with personal time off.

 MIR's Neuroradiology Fellowship participates in the NRMP Match Program.
-Applicants for the 2021/2022 Diagnostic Neuroradiology class should apply through the ERAS Application system beginning July, 2019.
-Applications will be reviewed on December 1, 2019 and the applicants will be selected for on-site interviews to be conducted between January and March, 2020.
+Applicants for the 2022/2023 Diagnostic Neuroradiology class should apply through the ERAS Application system beginning July, 2020.
+Applications will be reviewed on December 1, 2020 and the applicants will be selected for virtual interviews (due to Covid-19) between January and March, 2021.

 Information for Prospective Candidates

 ACGME Program Information Form

 Fellowship NRMP Match information

 Contact: Peggy Winkler